BricqsBricqs

 Quick read

 • Server-side scoring is non-negotiable.
 Client state is gamed within hours of release.
-Points, contests, and rewards always reconcile against the Postgres ledger.
+Points, contests, and rewards always reconcile against the canonical ledger.

 • Idempotency keys on every write.
 Retries must never double-credit — points, contest entries, and reward claims all enforce uniqueness at the database level.